Vulnetix/vulnetix/README.md

 6.    **Cloud Dashboard**: Offers a cloud-based dashboard for reporting and manual SBOM uploads.
 7.    **VEX**: Utilizes git commit messages following conventional commit semantics for VEX creation.
 8.    **Auditing**: Enable all auditing actions resulting in a VEX through the cloud dashboard.
-10.    **Standardized Reporting**: All reporting in the cloud dashboard uses CycloneDX and VEX formats, ensuring compatibility with modern tools and avoiding vendor lock-in.
+10.    **Standardized Reporting**: All reporting in the cloud dashboard uses SARIF, CycloneDX, and VEX formats, ensuring compatibility with modern tools and avoiding vendor lock-in.
 Tools producing SBOMs are considered modern, while others are regarded as legacy and need modernization.

 ## Vulnerability Management